Region-free explicit model predictive control for linear systems on Hilbert spaces: Abstract

 \section{Abstract}

-We extend explicit model predictive control (MPC) rigorously to linear distributed parameter systems (DPS).
-In a theoretical discussion on the foundations of explicit MPC with Hilbert-space optimization, we sort out some of the frequent misconceptions in the present explicit MPC literature.
-Based on our main result, and a result that it is enough to search among candidate active sets that satisfy the linear independence constraint qualification (LICQ), we give a novel active-set algorithm that implements very fast region-free explicit MPC for high-dimensional plants with a relatively long optimization horizon.
-If the Slater condition is met, then there exists an active set which characterizes optimality, and in this case the algorithm is guaranteed to find it in finite time.
-We use a Timoshenko beam with input and state constraints to demonstrate the efficacy of the proposed design and the capability of controlling a continuous-time hyperbolic PDE with a discrete-time explicit MPC controller.
+We extend discrete-time explicit model predictive control (MPC) rigorously to linear distributed parameter systems.
+After formulating an MPC framework and giving a relevant KKT theorem, we realize fast regionless explicit MPC by using the dual active set method QPKWIK.
+A Timoshenko beam with input and state constraints is used to demonstrate the efficacy of the design at controlling a continuous-time hyperbolic PDE with constraints, using a discrete-time explicit MPC controller.